rushatdixit/electrostatics_but_interactable/README.md

 ```

 ### 2. Electric Dipole
-Two equal but opposite charges separated by a defined distance.
+Two equal but opposite charges separated by a short distance.
 ```python
 def electric_dipole(x: int, y: int) -> float:
     if x == 40 and y == 50: